friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.11.rst.txt

     You wrote semicolons, `;`, where commas were expected.

-(194) semicolon instead of commas - 3
+(195) Semicolon instead of commas - 3
 -------------------------------------

 .. code-block:: none